ablestack/reactive-domain-objects/TECHNICAL.md

 }
 ```

-The NodePath is: `child.grandchild`
+The NodePath is: `child/grandchild`

 For arrays items in the source JSON, the NodePath doesn't need to factor in the element index or key.

-For example, the NodePath:`children.grandchildren` matches the `grandchild` type in the following source graph:
+For example, the NodePath:`children/grandchildren` matches the `grandchild` type in the following source graph:

 ```TypeScript
 const rootSourceNode = {